bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

     [ACPC site](https://www.fieldtriptoolbox.org/faq/acpc/) on the FieldTrip
     toolbox wiki.

+-   `fsnative`: The subject-specific FreeSurfer T1w space.
+This corresponds to the original scanner image after it is re-sampled and re-scaled to an isotropic 1 mm 256x256x256 volume in RAS orientation.
+The origin is wherever the original origin of the ``orig.mgz`` file is.

--   `fsnative`: The origin of the coordinate system is at the center of isotropic 1 mm 256x256x256 volume in RAS orientation.
-This corresponds to electrode coordinates localized on the subject-specific ``T1.mgz`` FreeSurfer file.
+-   `fsnativetkr`: The subject-specific FreeSurfer T1w space.
+The origin of the coordinate system is at the center of isotropic 1 mm 256x256x256 volume (i.e. center is 128, 128, 128) in RAS orientation.
+This corresponds to FreeSurfer's surface RAS coordinates.
+The difference between this coordinate system and ``fsnative`` is the origin definition.

 -   Any keyword from the list of
     [Standard template identifiers](#standard-template-identifiers)